CreaMK864/CISC3003_Team09_Project/prompt_plan.md

    • Build simple CRUD endpoints to test database connectivity and model operations.

 3. **Supabase Authentication Setup**
-   • Implement authentication endpoints that connect with Supabase’s API for Google and email-based sign-in.
+   • Implement authentication endpoints that connect with Supabase's API for Google and email-based sign-in.
    • Wire up endpoints so that user sessions, authentication tokens, and profile info are handled correctly.

 4. **Real-Time Chat Using WebSockets**